SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-Two/doc/README_bugs_limitations.md

 Here is the list of the known bugs and limitations of our application.

 - Exceptions management
-- Update password in user API missing
+- Update password in user API is working, but we can change password for anyone. need to be updated.
 - Pagination